pwittchen/ReactiveBeacons/README.md

     // show message for the user that BLE is not supported on the device return;
   }

+  // we should check Bluetooth and Location access here
+  // if they're disabled, we can request access
+  // if you want to know how to do it, check next sections
+  // of this documentation and sample app

   subscription = reactiveBeacons.observe()
     .subscribeOn(Schedulers.io())